Three-Hour iPhoneography Class for One (£25) or Two (£48) at British Photography School (Up to 63% Off)

-- Covers shutter speed, exposure, depth and length of shots
+- Covers exposure, depth, distance and focal length

 See the rules that apply to all deals.

-A dedicated photography school fashioning rookie snappers in to fully-fledged shutter artistes, British Photography School sheds light on digital wizardry from Manchester and London bases.
-The team of professional photographers teach absolute beginners the basic buttons, and introduce experienced clickers to the flashy tricks of the trade.
-Practical workshops includes night city tours and still life snappery, while modern portraiture is brought in to focus with preparation for social media uploading or effective use of the temperamental camera phone.
+A dedicated photography school that fashions rookies into fully-fledged shutterbugs, The British Photography School sheds light on digital wizardry from their Manchester and London bases.
+The team of professionals teach absolute beginners the basic buttons and introduce experienced clickers to the flashier tricks of the trade.
+Practical workshops includes night city tours and still-life snappery, while modern portraiture is brought in to focus with social media skills or documental tours of city street art.